byjoohyunpark/havas-tech-universe/README.md

-A previous project "Encounter" merged.
+A previous project "Encounter" merged to here.